Flexible Vertical Federated Learning with Heterogeneous Parties: Experiments

 \subsection{Variable Operating Speeds}

 We next investigate the setting where party operating speeds change during training.
-To model realistic changes in these rates, we use Google's Cluster Data~\cite{clusterdata:Reiss2011}, a dataset of workload traces running on Google compute cells.
+To model realistic changes in these rates, we again use Google's Cluster Data~\cite{clusterdata:Reiss2011}.
 In Figure~\ref{cpus.fig}, we plot the CPU utilization of $4$ randomly chosen machine traces over a short time interval.
 For a party $k$, we let the time to complete a local iteration be $(1-c_k^r)^{-1}$ where $c_k^r$ is the $k$-th machine's CPU utilization at global round $r$.
+We set $\tau_k^r = t_o \cdot(1-c_k^r)$ for round $r$, where $t_o$ is the local training timeout.

 We compare Flex-VFL and Adaptive Flex-VFL, and train on the ModelNet40 and MOSEI datasets.
-For ModelNet40, we use a timeout of $10$ time units, and for MOSEI, we use a timeout of $20$ time units.
+For ModelNet40, we use a timeout of $10$ time units and set $A_k = 0.0001$, and for MOSEI, we use a timeout of $20$ time units and set $A_k = \num{0.00005}$ for the text party and $A_k = 0.001$ for the other parties and server.
 In both cases, we let the communication time be $1$ time unit.
 For static Flex-VFL, the server chooses $\eta_k = \eta_k^r$ such that (\ref{constraint.eq}) is not violated at any point during training.
 This is determined using the largest value $\tau_k^r$ over all rounds $r$, which is $10$ for ModelNet40 and $20$ for MOSEI, corresponding to the case when the CPU utilization is $c_k^r=0$.
-Adaptive Flex-VFL, on the other hand, chooses $\eta_k^r$ in each global round based on the previous rounds values of $\tau_k^r$ and $\max_t w_k^{r,t}$, as described in Algorithm~\ref{adapt.alg}.
+Adaptive Flex-VFL, on the other hand, chooses $\eta_k^r$ in each global round based on the previous rounds values of $\tau_k^r$ and $\max_{0 \leq t \leq \tau_k^r-1} w_k^{r,t}$, as described in Algorithm~\ref{adapt.alg}.

 In Figures~\ref{adapt.fig} and \ref{adapt2.fig}, we show the top-$5$ test accuracy of training on the ModelNet40 and MOSEI datasets, respectively.
 We can see that Adaptive Flex-VFL reaches a much higher test accuracy and lower MAE in a shorter period of training than Flex-VFL.
 In ModelNet40, Adaptive Flex-VFL reaches a top-$5$ accuracy of $70\%$ about $130$ time units faster than Flex-VFL.
 In MOSEI, Adaptive Flex-VFL achieves an MAE of $0.65$ about $70$ time units faster than Flex-VFL.
 Allowing the learning rates to increase when CPU utilization is lower can greatly improve the convergence rate of Flex-VFL.